AaronLasseigne/active_interaction/README.md

 end
 ```

+This probably looks a little different than you're used to.
+Rails commonly
+handles this with a `before_filter` that sets the `@account` instance variable.
+Why is all this interaction code better?
+Two reasons: One, you can reuse the
+`FindAccount` interaction in other places, like your API controller or a Resque
+task.
+And two, if you want to change how accounts are found, you only have to
+change one place.

 Inside the interaction, we could use `#find` instead of `#find_by_id`.
 That way
 we wouldn't need the `#find_account!` helper method in the controller because
 the error would bubble all the way up.
 However, you should try to avoid raising